-Diabetes is a global health concern, impacting millions of lives, and Thailand is no exception, with over 6.1 million people affected, half of whom remain undiagnosed.
+Diabetes is a global health concern, impacting millions of lives, including those in Thailand where more than 6.1 million people are affected by the disease, half of whom remain undiagnosed.
 In response to this challenge, Nadnudda Rodthongkum, PH.D. at the Metallurgy and Materials Science Research Institute, Chulalongkorn University, initiated a groundbreaking project focused on Sustainable Development Goal 3 (SDG 3)